wso2/docs-choreo-dev/en/docs/develop-components/sharing-and-reusing/create-a-connection.md

 5. Enter a name and a description for the connection and click **Next**.
 This displays the ServiceURL for the development and production environments.
 6. Click **Finish**.

-For step-by-step instructions on how to consume a service through a connection, see [Share and Reuse Services](./share-and-reuse-services.md).
+For step-by-step instructions on how to use a connection in your service, see [Use a Connection in Your Service](./use-a-connection-in-your-service.md).

-For step-by-step instructions on how to connect to a service from your web application, see [Share and Reuse Web Applications](./share-and-reuse-web-applications.md).
+For step-by-step instructions on how to use a connection in your web application, see [Use a Connection in Your Web Application](./use-a-connection-in-your-web-application.md).